NatLibFi/melinda-rest-api-validator/README.md

-# Service for queuing import records from melinda-rest-api
+# Service for validating and queuing import records from melinda-rest-api

 ## License and copyright